Colusa, California

-Colusa is a city and county seat of Colusa County, California, located in the Sacramento Valley region of the Central Valley.
-The population was 5,971 at the 2010 census, up from 5,402 at the 2000 census.
-Colusi originates from the local Coru Native American tribe, who in the 1840s lived on the opposite side of the Sacramento River.
+Colusa is a city in and the county seat of Colusa County, California, located in the Sacramento Valley region of the Central Valley.
+The population was 6,411 at the 2020 census, up from 5,971 at the 2010 census.
+Colusa originates from the local Coru Native American tribe, who in the 1840s lived on the opposite side of the Sacramento River.

 History

 In 1850, Charles D. Semple purchased the Rancho Colus Mexican land grant on which Colusa was founded and called the place Salmon Bend.
 The town was founded, under the name Colusi, by Semple in 1850.
 The first post office was established the following year, 1851.
 The California legislature changed the town's (and the county's) name to Colusa in 1854.
 The town flourished due to its location on the Southern Pacific Railroad.
 Several travelers rest stops were established at various road distances from Colusa, including Five Mile House, Seven Mile House, Nine Mile House, Ten Mile House, Eleven Mile House, Fourteen Mile House (also called Sterling Ranch), Sixteen Mile House (at the current location of Princeton), and Seventeen Mile House.
 The original settlement of what became Colusa was originally placed at the site of Seven Mile House but subsequently removed to its current site in 1850.